kangpl/ADA_2019_Project_MagicADA/README.md

 **Basic Questions:**

-1. Is there a seasonal pattern for food hygiene of food establishments in Chicago?
-Are restaraunts generally cleaner in the winter than in the summer?
+1. Is there a seasonal pattern for inspection results of food establishments in Chicago?
+How about a a regional pattern?
-2. Is there a regional pattern for food hygiene?
-3. Which type of food establishments is the best?
+3. Which facility type is the best?
 What is the ranking of the types according to cleaniness?

 **Community-related Questions:**

-4. For each zip-based region, is there a relationship between the cleaniness of food establishments and the quality of the region (average income, living cost, crime rate and etc.) ?
+4. Is there a relationship between the cleaniness of food establishments and the quality of the zip-based region (eg. average income, living cost, crime rate and etc.) ?
 Are wealthy regions overall cleaner than underdeveloped regions?
-5. 9年内不同区域的卫生情况走势
+5. What tendency does the inspection result of each region exhibit during the recorded nine years?

-**Causation-related Questions:**
+**Inspection-comment-related Questions:**

 6. 具体的卫生情况的那些comments的分析
 7. For each violation, group by 'pass, pass with conditions and fail', which type of violation is the most incorrigible?
 Which are most easily-correctable?